wgsl-tooling-wg/wesl-spec/ConditionalTranslation.md

 * The *WESL linker* was invoked with a *shader parameter* override that does not exist;
 * The type of a *shader parameter* override does not match the type of the declaration;
 * An identifier used in a *condition expression* does not reference a boolean shader parameter.
+* A syntax node has multiple `@param`, `@if`, `@elif` or `@else` attributes.
+There can be at most one of these four attributes per node.
+  In particular, a module parameter cannot be have a condition attribute.

 ## Execution of the conditional translation phase

-1. The *WESL translator* is invoked with a list of *module parameters* names and values to override.
+1. The *WESL translator* is invoked with a list of *module parameters* names and values to override *for each package*.
 2. The source file is parsed.
 3. For each overriden *module parameter*, the const-declaration initializer are replaced with the overridden value and the `@param` attribute is removed.
 4. *condition expressions* are evaluated in order.